perl6/perl6-pod-to-bigpage/README.md

 Render many Pod6 files into one big file and build a TOC and index.
 The provided CSS does support printing, as far as printing HTML goes.

-# SYNOPSIS
+## SYNOPSIS

-Let it find the `*.pod6` for you and have two threads at a time.
+Let it find the `*.pod6` for you and run using two threads at a time.

-    pod2onepage -v --threads=2 --source-path=../../perl6-doc/doc --exclude=404.pod6,/.git,/precompiled > tmp/html.xhtml
+    pod2onepage -v --threads=2 --source-path=../../perl6-doc/doc \
+        --exclude=404.pod6,/.git,/precompiled > tmp/html.xhtml

-# Options
+## Options

 * `-v --verbose`